Compliance FYI: Annual Notice Requirements

 The task of providing annual notices to plan participants can be challenging.
 If you have questions, or wish to see samples of any of the above discussed notices, please contact your M3 account representative.

-The information above is a summary of laws and regulations regarding provisions relating to employee benefit plan compliance.
-The information should not be construed as legal or tax advice.
-In all cases, employers should be advised to consult with tier accountant or legal counsel for assistance.
+The information provided is a summary of laws and regulations relating to employee benefit plan compliance.
+This information should not be construed as legal advice.
+In all cases, employers should consult with their own legal counsel.